New Zealand · audience itinerary

 Insider tips

-- ◆Utilize Auckland's extensive public transport, including ferries and buses.
+- ◆Utilize Auckland's public transport, including buses and ferries, to navigate the city efficiently.

 - ◆Consider purchasing an AT HOP card for easy fare payment on public transport.